 - While sitting or lying on your bed, move eyes up and down, then left and right.
 Do this 10 times.

-- Bend neck forward and backwards, then turn from left to right.
+- Bend neck forward and backward, then turn from left to right.
 Do 10 times.

 - While standing, throw a ball from one hand to the other above eye level.

-It is ok if you feel dizzy while doing any of these exercises, but if the dizziness gets to be too much, stop immediately and rest.
+Do not worry if you feel dizzy while doing any of these exercises.
+However, if the dizziness gets too overwhelming, stop immediately and rest.

 2. Gaze Stabilization Exercises

-Gaze stabilization exercises can help with vision problems associated with post-concussion syndrome.
-Therapists use these exercises to help improve vision and the ability to focus on a stationary object while moving.
+Gaze stabilization exercises can treat vision problems associated with post-concussion syndrome.
+Therapists use these exercises to help improve your ability to focus on a stationary object while you move.

 Some gaze stabilization exercises include:

-- Looking straight ahead and focusing on a letter without moving
+- Look straight ahead and focus on a letter without moving

-- Turning your head side to side, while keeping your eyes focused on the target letter
+- Turn your head side to side, while keeping your eyes focused on the target letter

 Make sure you are seated while doing these exercises.
 Do them for whatever length of time possible without bringing on too severe of symptoms.
 The goal is to gradually build up to one minute of exercise without experiencing dizziness.

-If you have suffered a concussion, then you more than likely also suffered a sprain or strain to your neck as well, otherwise known as whiplash.
+If you have suffered a concussion, then you most likely have strained to your neck as well.
+This condition is otherwise known as whiplash.

-In fact, one study compared whiplash patients with mild traumatic brain injury patients and found no difference in cognitive deficits between the two groups.
-Both groups had the same problems with attention, memory and visual-spatial function.
+In fact, one study found no difference in cognitive deficits between people with whiplash and those with a TBI.
+Both groups had identical problems with attention, memory, and visual-spatial function.

-If nothing else seems to be working for you, it might be worth seeing a professional massage therapist to rule out whiplash and other neck issues which could be unknowingly causing you problems.
+Therefore, if no other treatment seems to work for you, it might be worth seeing a massage therapist.
+They can rule out whiplash and other neck issues that may be exacerbating.

 Final Thoughts on Post-Concussion Syndrome Treatment

-Post-concussion syndrome can be a frightening ordeal.
-You may feel like you will be stuck with these symptoms forever.
-But you should not worry.
+Post-concussion syndrome can be a frustrating ordeal.
+You may feel like these symptoms will last forever.
+But you should not despair.

-The treatments covered in this article should help you begin to recover, but the best advice we can give is to talk to your doctor, especially if your symptoms have been steadily declining.
+The treatments covered in this article should help you begin to recover.
+Always talk to your doctor before starting a new treatment, especially if your symptoms have been steadily declining.

-Still, most cases of post-concussion syndrome will resolve over time, and with the right interventions and treatments, you can maximize your chances of full recovery and start to feel like your old self again.
+Still, most cases of post-concussion syndrome will resolve over time.
+With the right interventions, you can maximize your recovery and start to feel like your old self again.